odkr/sucgi/README.md

 However, you have to compile suCGI yourself; and for that you need:

 * A C99 compiler (e.g., [GCC] and [Clang])
-* An assembler and a linker, typically packaged as "binary utilities" (e.g., [GNU Binutils] or FreeBSD's binary utilities)
+* An assembler and a linker
+  (e.g., [GNU Binutils] or FreeBSD's binary utilities)
 * Make (e.g., [GNU Make], FreeBSD's Make, or [bmake])
 * M4 (e.g., [GNU M4] or FreeBSD's M4)